cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 with cdo_sdk_python.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = cdo_sdk_python.ConnectorsApi(api_client)
-    sdc_uid = 'sdc_uid_example' # str | The unique identifier, represented as a UUID, of the SDC in CDO.
+    sdc_uid = 'sdc_uid_example' # str | The unique identifier, represented as a UUID, of the SDC in SCC.

     try:
         # Delete SDC